pgdr/talks/license/PITCHME.md

 ##### Tivoization

-I
+Suppose that I go ahead and
-* make a car
+* make a car running Linux
 * only signed software can run on car
 * people can get and modify source code
-* but not run it on my car
+* but not run the modified software on the car

+Was it really possible to modify the source code as per GPL 2?

 ---